The psychologist Richard Nesbitt asked his experimental subjects to pick two of the three items that should go together, namely,

 What was happening here?
 Leon Festinger, another psychologist, says that there has been an Attitude Change.
 Attitude is composed of three elements—Thinking, Feeling, and Acting.
 All these three elements must be in sync, otherwise, we feel conflicted within ourselves.
 We think as we feel, and we act as we feel and think.
 Anyone who wants to change the attitude of another person must dislodge one of these elements so that it pulls the rest into a new consonance, thereby restoring psychological comfort.
 The simplest way of doing this is through coercion by means of a changed structure.
 Giving new information such as smoking causes cancer can easily be rejected, or new slogans such as, Ang bayan ko, mahal ko (my country my love) to appeal to the emotion may not tickle the feelings sufficiently.
 On the other hand, as customs supervisor, for example, I could renovate a room such that privacy is minimized, by say, having glass walls and doors, installing CCTV cameras, and giving the inspectors desks with no drawers.
 I would then have removed choices among these inspectors until new habits would have been formed.

 Most of us, in one way or another, supervise some Filipinos.
-If it is true that corruption has filtered through the value system of our people, then perhaps we each can do our share to ensure that we, as a people, regain what has been lost in our moral compass.
+If it is true that corruption has filtered through the value system of our people, then perhaps we each can do our share to ensure that we, as ordinary citizens regain what has been lost in our moral compass.